Feeding Brighter Futures

 Easing into the school day at Bishops Primary School

-There are so many benefits to a school Breakfast Club:
+There are so many benefits to being part of Feeding Brighter Futures

 Food security

-Knowing that you will receive a breakfast every morning means children are secure in their food intake for the day.
+Knowing that you will receive food means children are secure in their food intake for the day.
 Knowing that they won’t go hungry can instill a greater sense of trust and enthusiasm for attending school in pupils.

 Focus and attention